Rebecca Bross: 2012 Olympic Trials

-In the Summer of 2012, Rebecca Bross competed in the Olympic Trials in hopes of making the Olympic team for London.
+In the summer of 2012, Bross competed in the Olympic trials in hopes of making the Olympic team for London.
 She competed on the beam and uneven bars, finishing in last place on both.
-Despite an excellent routine on the first night of competition, Rebecca fell three times off the bars on Night 2 and was instructed by her coach to stop mid-routine.
-As a result of her low scores, particularly on the uneven bars — an area in which National Team Coordinator Márta Károlyi stated that the women's team would need strong competitors — Rebecca did not make the main Olympic team, nor was she named as an alternate.
-Sports commentators speculated that Rebecca' defeat at the Trials would likely be a career-ending one because of her previous injuries and age.
+Despite an excellent routine on the first night of competition, Bross fell three times off the bars on Night 2 and was instructed by her coach to stop mid-routine.
+As a result of her low scores, particularly on the uneven bars—an area in which National Team Coordinator Márta Károlyi stated that the women's team would need strong competitors—Bross did not make the main Olympic team, nor was she named as an alternate.
+Sports commentators speculated that Bross's defeat at the trials would likely be a career-ending one because of her previous injuries and age.

 Post-competitive career

-Bross has not officially announced retirement, but she has not competed since the Olympic Trials in 2012 and is currently not training.
+Bross did not officially announce her retirement, but she did not train or compete after the Olympic trials in 2012.
 She is regarded by some gymnastics fans as "one of the most unfortunate and unluckiest gymnasts" because of the injuries she suffered.
-In the four-year period from 2008–12, she incurred four injuries, including a broken foot, dislocated knee and other ankle and knee injuries that could have been serious.
+In the four-year period from 2008 to 2012, she incurred four injuries, including a broken foot, dislocated knee and other ankle and knee injuries that could have been serious.

-Since September 2013, Bross has been a coach at Iarov Elite Gymnastics in Dallas, Texas.
-As of 2022, Bross completed her studies at University of Texas Southwestern Medical Center to become a physical therapist.
+In September 2013, Bross began coaching at Iarov Elite Gymnastics in Dallas, Texas.
+In 2022, Bross completed her studies at University of Texas Southwestern Medical Center to become a physical therapist.